 Salary After Attending: $32,900

-Laguna College of Art and Design ranks at No. 13 in the category of Best Colleges for Design.
+Laguna College of Art and Design ranks at #13 among the Best Colleges for Design in the nation.

 18. University of Advancing Technology